Strange Twists in a Geographic Life

 The amendment I was developing for Rish Recreation Area, in consultation with my planning manager, was my first opportunity to learn ArcGIS Pro basics and familiarize myself with the extensive geographic data collections maintained by the Florida Park Service and Florida Department of Environmental Protection (DEP).
 I quickly learned how to navigate the trove of park data within our main geodatabase.
 Shapefiles within the geodatabase represented park structures, trails, walkways, natural communities, boundaries, and other elements for the entire system of 175 parks.
 In developing simple maps for Rish Recreation Area, a small parcel of land, I learned how to symbolize (stylize) and balance these elements appropriately, depending on the map theme.

-Meanwhile, my planning manager had long dreamed of packaging park management plans into well-organized districtwide plans divided into individual "park chapters” and wanted to start with the largest district in the system with the most state parks: District 2 of the Florida Park Service, which encompassed the northeast corner of Florida in a triangular shape from Crystal River to Fernandina Beach to the Aucilla River.
+Meanwhile, my planning manager had long dreamed of packaging park management plans into well-organized districtwide plans, which were divided into individual "park chapters.”
+Ambitious by his very nature, he wanted to start with the largest district in the system with the most state parks: District 2 of the Florida Park Service, which encompassed the northeast corner of Florida in a triangular shape from Crystal River in the southwest, to Fernandina Beach in the northeast, to the Aucilla River in the northwest.
 As he described these plans to me, I realized that I had joined the Park Planning team at just the right time.
 The majority of the 45 parks in District 2 required site visits, updated maps, and well-written management plan updates, which included goals and objectives for preserving and maintaining the natural and cultural resources that made each park special and worthy of protection.
 Travel, cartography, and writing, three of my favorite pastimes, were all packaged into one job.

 In early June 2022, after only a couple of weeks on the job, I was lucky enough to join my team on site visits to Mike Roess Gold Head Branch State Park and Olustee Battlefield Historic State Park in Northeast Florida.
 As our group was shuttled between different areas of interest in the parks, I listened intently to the group discussions between Central Office, District 2 Office, and park staff.
 Biologists, park managers, rangers, other park specialists, and central office staff described issues, told stories, and educated our team on best management practices while we took notes in the suffocating North Florida summer heat and humidity.
 I listened to expert natural resource managers with decades of experience speak about their prescribed fire application methods and decision-making processes, which were dictated by temperature, precipitation, wind direction, and other environmental factors.
 As a bonus, a prescribed fire was underway on the rolling sandhill at Gold Head, being expertly managed in the background as our group toured facilities, visitation areas, and the park's ubiquitous CCC-era infrastructure.